Trust a Local DUI Defense Lawyer to Handle Your Case

 A Reputation for Fighting—and Winning—DUI Cases in Virginia

 Out-of-state drivers charged with DUI in Virginia need legal counsel they can trust to fight against a DUI conviction.
-Attorney Eric Clingan is known for fighting cases successfully and helping drivers get back on the road with clear driving records.
+Fairfax DUI attorney Eric Clingan is known for fighting cases successfully and helping drivers get back on the road with clear driving records.
 Call The NoVa Law Firm at (703) 352-9347, or contact us online today to begin clearing your name in Virginia.